loftuxab/alfresco-community-loftux/projects/installer/jboss/README_win.txt

 Set Paths
 ---------

-Edit 'alfresco.bat' and set the variables to the locations where Java and JBoss are installed:
+Edit 'alfresco.bat' and check the variable is set to the location where JBoss is
+installed:
 - For the JBoss bundle, this will be 'C:\alfresco\jboss
-- For Java, the default is 'C:\Program Files\Java\jdk1.5.0_04'

 Create Database